 Within the biology major, you can earn either a Bachelor of Arts or a Bachelor of Science.

 - The B.A. in Biology is ideal if you wish to enter environmental or health profession fields that do not require a doctoral degree, or if you intend to enter a science-related career such as teaching, law, or managerial, compliance, or quality assurance positions in science-related firms.

 - The B.S. in Biology prepares you for a career in scientific research, or for medical or graduate studies in biological sciences.

-- A major in Biology with an emphasis in Biomedical Science (BS-Biomed) is designed for students who plan to seek advanced degrees in medicine, pharmacology, or pharmacy, and careers in biomedical research, forensic science, genetics, physiology, biochemistry, or molecular biology.
+If you complete a B.S. in Biology with an emphasis in Biomedical Science, you will have a firm foundation for advanced studies in areas such as pharmacology, biomedical research, forensic science, genetics, physiology, biochemistry, and molecular biology.

-- A major in Biology with an emphasis in Ecology, Environmental Science, and Wildlife Biology (BS-EEW) is designed for students seeking to work or pursue graduate studies in conservation biology, ecology, zoology, botany, wildlife management, or environmental science.
+The B.S. in Biology with an emphasis in Ecology, Environmental Science, and Wildlife Biology can prepare you for graduate studies in conservation biology, ecology, zoology/botany, wildlife management, and environmental science.

 About the School

 Erskine College has been preparing students for lives of learning, service, and leadership for more than 180 years.
 As a Christian liberal arts college, we educate students for careers, but more impor ...
 Read More